Gordon999/PiUSBCamera/README.md

 Shows a reduced preview but saves stills / video at max resolutions or user set.

 Videos are video ONLY , NO audio.

+BETA version PiUSBCameraA.py records video with Audio, set Video time with right click on Capture button.

 Click mouse on the left of a button to decrease, right to increase